chendaniely/2021-11-03-git_collab/README.md

     - `git checkout -b <BRANCH>`: the "older" way
 - pull request: (aka merge request), doing a merge on the remote (e.g., GitHub) interface
     - This is where you do code review
+    - PRs will auto update if you push new commits